SergeyKrohin/json-viewer/README.md

   - Types - because of the lack of time, not all the app is covered with types.
   - Refactoring - some parts of the app, especially the setValidators method in tree component need refactoring or to be splited in to smaller more readable parts
  -  Performance - I have implemented this app in a very dymic way, where all parts are instantly updated without much considiration on the performance.
 In a more realistic application much more consideration should be made, to prevent performance issues
+ -  Bugs And Tests - There are probably some bugs that are not yet addressed and also the app should be covered with unit tests to insure for more stable code